 When allocating sites and managing residual risk, plan makers need to consider the opportunities offered by new development to reduce the causes and impacts of flooding.
 The waterway network presents a potential opportunity to support and enhance development, with particular reference to water management.

-With careful design the waterways may provide sustainable options for site drainage from future developments.
-The managed nature of canal water levels, and the ability of our waterways to potentially accept surface water run-off, may help in wider consideration of flood mitigation measures.
+With careful design, the waterways can provide sustainable options for site drainage from future developments.
+The managed nature of canal water levels, and the ability of our waterways to potentially accept surface water run-off, can help in wider consideration of flood mitigation measures.

 Also take a look at our compiling your evidence base section in relation to our role as a reservoir undertaker and navigation authority.